Philippine Stock Exchange: Business

 In 2016, The Marquee Awards of Alpha Southeast Asia magazine recognized PSE as the Best Stock Market in Southeast Asia for the year 2015.
 The Alpha Southeast Asia, Named PSE Again as the Best Stock Market in Southeast Asia in 2017, for 4 Times in 5 Years.

 In 2019, The PSE has introduced a new index that will help track the overall returns of the main index, The Total Return Index (PSEi TRI), as part of the efforts to create a broader investor base for the market.

 Record highs

 On March 2, 2012, the PSE Composite hits 5,000 mark the highest record close.
-However, on December 12, 2012, almost ten months after, it neared the 5,800 mark closing in 6,000 near the end of the year.
+Furthermore, on December 12, 2012, almost ten months after, it neared the 5,800 mark closing in 6,000 near the end of the year.